public-accountability/littlesis-main/ansible/README.md

 ### Ansible vault

-Ansible vault is used to store variable secrets -- passwords, api keys, etc. Only wwo files, inventory.yml and vars.yml, are stored using ansible-vault.
+Ansible vault is used to store variable secrets -- passwords, api keys, etc. Only two files, inventory.yml and vars.yml, are stored using ansible-vault.

 Edit these files with ` make inventory-edit ` and ` make vars-edit `.